 This course continues the balanced skills approach begun in French I. These skills are taught through conversations followed by questions, pronunciation exercises, vocabulary presented in context, explanation of grammatical concepts, and culturally authentic readings.
 Continued study of French life is also an integral part of the course.
 Greater use of the target language is expected of the student.
-This is a College Prep course.

-Pre-requisite: French I or teacher recommendation.
+Prerequisite: French I or teacher recommendation.